 Among enormous amount of PHP functions, the string functions are more in number and very popular and heavily utilized.
-So, the operations made upon string input like string concatenation, implode / explode, calculating string length and etc can be performed by PHP string functions.
+So, the operations made upon string input like string concatenation, implode/explode, calculating string length and etc can be performed by PHP string functions.

 Among them, we are going to see about some of PHP string functions that are used to extract required part of a string input given.
 These functions are,

-Each of the above PHP string extract functions differ with the arguments to be passed to these functions, type of data returned and etc. We can see about these in details in the remaining part of this article.
+Each of the above PHP string extract functions differs with the arguments to be passed to these functions, type of data returned and etc. We can see about these in details in the remaining part of this article.

 This function accepts an input string from which the required part of it is going to be extracted.
 And this function also accepts two limit parameters denoting start and end limit of the string extraction.